occrp/investigativedashboard.org/about.md

 ## Supporters

-ID has been generously supported by the governments of the United States, the United Kingdom, Sweden, Denmark and the European Union, as well as by the Open Society Foundations, Sigrid Rausing Trust, and the National Endowment for Democracy.
+ID has been generously supported by the governments of the United States, the United Kingdom, Sweden, Denmark, and the European Union as well as by the Open Society Foundations, Sigrid Rausing Trust, and the National Endowment for Democracy.